 In single-player games, players play alone, learning how to hunt elk, communicate with other wolves, find a mate, establish a den and territory, raise pups, and embark on a perilous journey to a summering site.
 Players configure their wolf avatar at the start of the game (choosing its gender, coat pattern and color, and name) before venturing into the wild.
 As a wolf, they hunt and eat prey such as elk, moose, hares, mule deer.
 They compete with other predators such as bears, coyotes, and stranger wolves.

-There are two types of multiplayer games:
+In 2.7, there are two types of multiplayer games:

 - Private games: Invite-only, featuring voice, text, and phrase chat.